Hbouaz/obdi-vagrant/README.md

 # obdi-vagrant

-Running Obdi ( https://github.com/mclarkson/obdi ) in a sandbox
+A vagranfile for installing and running  [Obdi]( https://github.com/mclarkson/obdi ) in a sandbox environment

 Use: